Network Regression with Graph Laplacians: Data Applications

-To investigate age-related changes in human brain network organization, we employed local network regression using the Frobenius metric $d_F$ with graph Laplacians corresponding to the networks constructed from PCC matrices as responses, with age (in year) as scalar-valued covariate.
+To investigate age-related changes in human brain network organization, we employed local network regression using the Frobenius metric $d_F$ with graph Laplacians corresponding to the networks constructed from PCC matrices as responses, with age (in years) as scalar-valued covariate.
 The bandwidth for the predictor age was chosen to minimize the prediction error using leave-one-out cross-validation, resulting in a bandwidth of $h=0.20$.
 Prediction was performed at four different ages: $65, 70, 75, $ and $80$ (approximately the $20\%, 40\%, 60\%$, and $80\%$ quantiles of the age distribution of the $404$ subjects).
 The predicted networks are demonstrated in Figure~\ref{fig:adnicommunitylabel}, where the nodes were placed using the Fruchterman-Reingold layout algorithm \citep{fruchterman1991graph} for visualization.
-Spectral clustering \citep{newman2006finding} was applied to detect the community structure in each network where different communities are distinguished by different colors.
-The number of communities for ages $65$, $70$, $75$, and $80$ were $10$, $12$, $12$, and $16$, respectively.
+Spectral clustering \citep{newman2006finding} was applied to detect the community structure in each network, where different communities are distinguished by different colors.
+The number of communities for ages $65$, $70$, $75$, and $80$ was $10$, $12$, $12$, and $16$, respectively.
 The communities with no less than $10$ nodes are highlighted using colored polygons.
 These communities are found to be associated with different anatomical regions of the brain (see Table~\ref{tab:aal} in Appendix D), where a community is identified as the anatomical region to which the majority of nodes belong.
 As can be seen in Figure~\ref{fig:adnicommunitylabel}, the communities associated with the central region, the parietal lobe, and the limbic lobe disintegrate into several small communities with increasing age.
-This finding suggests age-related increases of local interconnectivity or cliquishness.
+This finding suggests that higher age is associated with increased local interconnectivity and cliquishness.
 High cliquishness is known to be associated with reduced capability to rapidly combine specialized information from distributed brain regions, which may contribute to cognitive decline for healthy elderly adults \citep{sala2015reorganization}.